Kasimirsuterwinter/hsj-ecommerce-website/faq.md

   answer: 'Q: Will you create custom orders for weddings? <br /> A: Yes!
 We''d love
     to hear from you about your plans.
-Just write us at jewelry(at)helensuter.studio with your inquiry and we''d be delighted to develop an individualized look in our signature style.  <br /><br /> Q: Is your jewelry water proof? <br /> A: Yes it generally is, however some pieces with wooden beads should not be submerged in water. <br /><br /> Q: Is the gold and silver solid? <br /> A: Yes, the silver parts are solid Sterling silver.
-The gold tube beads are gold-filled, that is the term used for high quality gold-plating on Sterling silver. <br /><br /> Q:
+Just write us at jewelry(at)helensuter.studio with your inquiry and we''d be delighted to develop an individualized look in our signature style.  <br /><br /> Q: How should I care for you jewelry?<br />
-    Can I sell your jewelry in my shop? <br /> A: Yes!
-Write me at jewelry(at)helensuter.studio and let me know what you are interested in carrying in your store. <br /><br />
+    A: In jewelry making, natural gemstones are often heated or treated using traditional techniques to enhance their color.
+Cultured freshwater pearls occur in a variety of colors and are sometimes dyed to create pleasing effects.
+Most treatments of gems and cultured pearls are permanent, requiring little or no special care.
+Sterling silver parts may tarnish when not worn very often.
+Use a jeweler’s cloth to polish as required. <br /><br /> Q: Is your jewelry water proof? <br /> A: Yes it generally is, however some pieces with wooden beads should not be submerged in water. <br /><br /> Q: Is the gold and silver solid? <br /> A: Yes, the silver parts are solid Sterling silver.
+The gold tube beads are gold-filled, that is the term used for high quality gold-plating on Sterling silver. <br /><br /> Q: Can I sell your jewelry in my shop? <br /> A: Yes!
+Write me at jewelry(at)helensuter.studio and let me know what you are interested in carrying in your store. <br /><br /> Q:
-    Q: Are you an artist as well? <br /> A: Yes, I am a trained metal sculptor and work in many different materials.
+    Are you an artist as well? <br /> A: Yes, I am a trained metal sculptor and work in many different materials.
 You can find my work at [helensuter.studio](helensuter.studio) and follow me on Instagram'
 layout: faq
 menu: